Economics for Secondary Teaching, Minor (0141)

 Available to students in other Western Sydney University programs?
 No

-The Economics for Secondary Teaching minor provides a broad pluralist perspective on fundamental aspects of relationships between individuals, firms, institutions and countries.
+The minor, Economics for Secondary Teaching, provides a broad pluralist perspective on fundamental aspects of relationships between individuals, firms, institutions and countries.
 Students in the minor learn how economies function and how public policy and the way organisations behave affect diverse social, economic and environmental problems.
 Students are introduced to a wide array of competing economic theories, so that they are critically informed about the ways in which they can transform the world.
 Students who study economics can expect to develop their analytical and problem solving skills and to be intellectually challenged.
-The specialisation is designed to meet BOSTES content requirements for teaching Economics in NSW High Schools.
+The field of study is designed to meet NESA content requirements for teaching Economics in NSW High Schools.

 Location